 ADP is caused by a deficiency of the enzyme δ-aminolevulinic acid dehydratase (ALAD).

-The mutation is in the ALAD gene, and the disease is inherited as an autosomal recessive disorder.
+The mutation is in the ALAD gene, and the disease is inherited as an autosomal recessive disorder, meaning one copy of the abnormal gene is inherited from each parent.
 Mutations of the ALAD gene result in deficient levels of porphobilinogen in the body, with an accumulation of ALA, which causes the symptoms associated with ALAD Porphyria.

 A variety of different triggers have been identified that can precipitate an acute attack in individuals with ALAD Porphyria.
 These triggers include alcohol, certain drugs, physical and psychological stress, infection, fasting (reduced caloric intake) and dehydration.
 The use of estrogen or progesterone is also suspected of triggering an acute attack.